olimorris/onedarkpro.nvim/README.md

 ### Default configuration

-Only call the `setup` function to change the defaults:
+A call to the `setup` function is only required if you wish to change the defaults:

 ```lua
 require("onedarkpro").setup({